-Please note that using Cloud CDN means data may be stored at serving locations outside of the region or zone of your origin server.
-This is normal and how HTTP caching works on the Internet.
-Under the Service Specific Terms of the Google Cloud Platform Terms of Service, the Data Location Setting that is available for certain Cloud Platform Services will not apply to Core Customer Data for the respective Cloud Platform Service when used with other Google products and services (in this case the Cloud CDN service).
-If you do not want this outcome, please do not use the Cloud CDN service.
+Using Cloud CDN means that data may be stored at serving locations outside of the region or zone of your origin server.
+This is normal and how HTTP caching works on the internet.
+Under the Service Specific Terms of the Google Cloud Platform Terms of Service, the Data Location Setting that is available for certain Cloud Platform Services does not apply to Core Customer Data for the respective Cloud Platform Service when used with other Google products and services (in this case the Cloud CDN service).
+If you do not want this outcome, do not use the Cloud CDN service.

-- Learn how to enable Cloud CDN for your HTTP(S) load balanced instances and storage buckets.
+- To enable Cloud CDN for your HTTP(S) load balanced instances and storage buckets, see Using Cloud CDN.